 6. Knife and Knife Sharpener

-Knives can be used to butcher meat, chop fruits and vegetables, and to cut rope if you need to.
-Yet a knife will become useless once it’s become dull, so don’t forget to have a knife sharpener as well.
+Knives can be used to butcher meat, chop fruits and vegetables, and cut some rope, twine, or duct tape if you need to.
+Yet, a knife will become useless once it’s become dull, so don’t forget to have a knife sharpener as well.

 If your electricity has gone out and you’re not able to use your stove for cooking, you’ll have to come up with another solution for preparing your meals.
-You may have a charcoal or propane grill in your backyard that you can use in the meantime, but when your situation is dire and you have to bug-out, a camp stove or Kelly Kettle Stove may be necessary.
+You may have a charcoal or propane grill in your backyard that you can use in the meantime, but when your situation is dire and you have to bug out, a camp stove or Kelly Kettle Stove may be necessary.
 This is a Kelly Kettle below.
 It uses pine cones, twigs, and dry leaves for fuel.
-It can heat a pan of soup or boil water in minutes.
+It can heat a pan of soup or boil water in just a couple of minutes.
+(Also see #3 above for ideas.)

 9. Fishing Gear

-For those of you who live near a body of water, there’s a good chance that it may be teeming with fish.
+For those of you who live near a body of water, there’s a good chance that it may provide your family with enough fish to stay nourished.
 Knowing the basics of fishing, and having the right fishing gear will provide you and your family with another meal solution.
+This is one area where preparation can prove to be a fun family exercise everyone can enjoy.

 Having an abundance of seeds will provide your family with fruits and vegetables if you were to ever wake up one day and the grocery store was no longer an option.
 In case you missed my post, Best Vegetables to Grow in Pots.
 I’m still growing lettuce, spinach, and cilantro outside.
 They have survived several freezing nights with the row covers.
 This is where I buy all of my garden seeds: SeedsNow